NVE/ebm/docs/source/heating_systems.rst

 During calculation of the intial shares about 130 000 certificates from the building energy performance database do not have information about the buildings heating system.
 The certificates have information on "delivered energy" for various energy products.
 All the delivered energy coulumns are put together and an aggregation is made to create the most common combinations.
 Oil based heating was banned in 2020, but the database contains a lot of certificates issued before this ban.
-For the intiial shares we assume that half of the buildings who used oil-based heating switch to electric boilers and the other half to a water-borne heatpump.
+For the intital shares we assume that half of the buildings who used oil-based heating switch to electric boilers and the other half to a water-borne heatpump.

 The building energy performance database gives us information on heating systems across the various building codes.
 However for some building categories,